 Le Chevrot, an unquestionably superb goat’s milk cheese, is handmade near the province of Poitou, which borders the Loire Valley to the southwest.
 It has a supple, lush quality, an inviting aroma of ripe figs and a fresh, buttery, slightly nutty, and faintly fermented (wine-like) taste.
 You’ll find this cheese encased in a wrinkly rind that is edible; in fact, eating the rind strengthens the flavor of Le Chevrot.
 The cheese itself is moderately aged and is an example of an excellent compromise between mild taste and rich texture.
 Its flavor intensifies when grilled, and in fact, broiled chèvre is the basis of a delicious chèvre salad popular throughout France.

 Young Le Chevrot has off-white, slightly wrinkled rind.
 When very young, the cheese has a gentle, aromatic, yeasty taste and a fine, moist texture.
 As it gets older, the interior softens and the flavor becomes nuttier and fuller-bodied.
-At its peak age (which is what The Gourmet Cheese of the Month Club brings to you this month), the cheese is denser and creamier, and there is a fruity tinge to the taste.
+At its peak age (which is what we feature in the Club), the cheese is denser and creamier, and there is a fruity tinge to the taste.
 Le Chevrot is especially well-suited as a snack to enjoy with bread and your favorite authentic French champagnes or white wines from the Loire Valley.